mikebrsv/brastlewarkbook/README.md

 * **Profession**: multiple select to filter the data by profession.
 * **Age**: range and inputs to filter the data by age.
 * **Sort**: sort the data alphabetically (A-Z and Z-A) or by age (Youngest-Oldest and Oldest-Youngest).
-* **Found**: indicates the number of the entries found by filter and sort parameters as well as the total number of the entries in the database.
+* **Found**: indicates the number of the entries found by filter and sort parameters as well as the total number of the entries in the database *(.json file in this case)*.

 ### Homepage: Main block